Doing Planks Exercise During Pregnancy – Is It Safe?

 If you are pregnant, you must have made significant changes to your diet.
-You must have started eating healthy foods to ensure that you have a healthy pregnancy and that your baby remains safe but eating right alone won’t help.
+You must have started eating healthy foods to ensure that you have a healthy pregnancy and that your baby remains safe, but eating right alone won’t help.
 You also need to indulge in certain safe exercises to stay fit and active during pregnancy.
 You can do most of the exercises, but always bear in mind the safety of your baby.
-Women who have an active lifestyle may have to alter their workouts during pregnancy.
+Women who have an active lifestyle may have to alter their workout regime during pregnancy.
 If you did planks before getting pregnant, you might want to continue it during pregnancy too, but is it safe for the baby?
 Let’s find out!

 Can Pregnant Women Do Planks?

-The simple answer is ‘yes’, you can do planks during pregnancy.
+The simple answer is yes; you can do planks during pregnancy.
 However, it should be done only when your doctor gives you the go-ahead.
 You can do planks but with certain modifications.
 If you are used to doing plank exercises, these modifications will be easy to make.
 However, if you’ve never done plank exercises before and want to start doing them during pregnancy, you must consult with your doctor and you must be physically active.

 Benefits of Plank Exercises

 Plank exercises target muscles of the lower back and obliques.
 It also strengthens the abdominal muscles, the arm and the leg muscles too.
 This exercise engages the core muscles while keeping your spine in a neutral position and improves posture and strengthens the core.
-Since planks do not put any pressure on the belly, pregnant women will find it more comfortable than other mat exercises like abdominal crunches.
+Since planks do not put any pressure on the belly, pregnant women might find it more comfortable than other mat exercises like abdominal crunches.
 It can also affect your mood positively and can help alleviate stress.